-Drawn From Borders was a project, led by artists, that explored the concept and reality of borders, specifically the border created 100 years ago by The Partition of Ireland.
+Drawn From Borders was a project that explored the concept and reality of borders, specifically the border created 100 years ago by The Partition of Ireland.
 I joined the artists' research group, and my final contribution to the project was a video work, Turning & Turning.

 I am a ‘border’ artist; I live in Donegal but my studio is in Derry.
 I drive across the border every day; a line that was recently made ‘visible’ again, when ‘Brexit’ posters started to appear at the ‘crossing point’.

 When the red lines of Partition were being drawn on the map of Ireland a hundred years ago, did politicians imagine the issue would still be with us today?
 In a time of frenetic, chaotic debate the words of Yeats, from a hundred years ago, have an unsettling resonance